-Litter is a major risk to New Zealand’s people, culture, environment and economy, especially when it enters the marine environment.
+Litter is a major risk to people, culture, environment and economy, especially when it enters the marine environment.
 A 2018 World Bank report ranked New Zealanders as the tenth highest consumers of urban waste per capita in the world, with Kiwis producing over 3.6kg of waste per person every day.

 This is a problem we can – and will – solve.
 Led by charity Sustainable Coastlines, Litter Intelligence collects data, provides insights and inspires action for a litter-free Aotearoa.
 Launched in May 2018, the programme is funded by the Ministry for the Environment’s Waste Minimisation Fund and works in close collaboration with Statistics New Zealand and the Department of Conservation.
 As New Zealand’s first national litter database, Litter Intelligence is helping build a better understanding of the problem.

 To enable the ongoing collection of this litter data, Sustainable Coastlines is engaging with communities around Aotearoa, providing the training, equipment and technology required for people to take part in the programme as ‘Citizen Scientists’.
 By working to a United Nations Environment Program / Intergovernmental Oceanographic Commission methodology, data is collected at the highest standard of scientific rigour, allowing it to be used for national, regional and international reporting, including the relevant Sustainable Development Goals.

 Our goal is to build a “fence at the top of the cliff” to help solve the litter problem long term, with a national litter education programme that inspires and enables educators and their students to take action while gaining curriculum credits.

 To deliver this, we are training and supporting educators around Aotearoa.
 By combining evaluation of our education programme with on-the-ground litter data, we will measure the effectiveness of education and a range of other litter-reduction interventions, giving us a strong understanding of the best solutions.

-All project findings are freely, openly and publicly available through our purpose-built Litter Intelligence digital platform, giving politicians and business leaders, students and scientists, writers and researchers the right information to take action for a litter-free Aotearoa.
+All project findings are freely, openly and publicly available through our purpose-built Litter Intelligence digital platform, giving politicians and business leaders, students and scientists, writers and researchers the right information to take action for a litter-free world.